11 Top-Rated Things to Do in Lancaster, CA

 7. Catch a Show at Lancaster Performing Arts Center

-In the BLVD cultural district, the Lancaster Performing Arts Center is the largest venue of its kind in the Antelope Valley.
+The Lancaster Performing Arts Center is in the BLVD cultural district and is the largest venue of its kind in the Antelope Valley.
 It's been offering art and live entertainment since 1991, and today has a well-rounded schedule of local, regional, and nationally touring acts.

 On any given week, scheduled shows include concerts, cover bands, stand-up comedians, and musical variety shows.
 Other specialty performances like ballet, orchestra, and jazz ensembles also adorn the marquee.
-Check their website for a full list of upcoming shows.
+Much of the entertainment goes well into the evenings, offering a full lineup of fun things to do at night.

 With its strategic location in the BLVD, the Performing Arts Center is often one puzzle piece for a fun night out on the town.
 Several local eateries within walking distance offer a dinner to go with a show.
 It's an excellent combination for a romantic date or just a good reason to get out of the house.